twilio/video-quickstart-ios/ARKitExample/README.md

 # Twilio Video ARKit Example

 The project demonstrates how to use Twilio's Programmable Video SDK to stream an augmented reality scene created with ARKit and SceneKit.
-This example was originally provided as part of a blog post that you can find [here]().
+This example was originally written by [Lizzie Siegle](https://github.com/elizabethsiegle/) for her blog post about [ARKit]().

 ### Setup